Economic Damages (Special Damages)

 Accuracy and Disclaimer

-This calculator provides a general estimate of personal injury case value using the multiplier method for educational purposes only.
-It is not legal advice.
-Actual case values depend on specific facts, liability determination, available insurance coverage, jurisdiction, jury pool composition, quality of medical documentation, and many other factors.
+Case value estimates are based on the multiplier method and are for general planning and educational purposes only.
+Actual case values depend on specific facts, liability determination, jurisdiction, jury composition, insurance coverage limits, quality of medical documentation, and many other case-specific factors.
+This tool is not legal advice.
 Every case is unique.
-Consult a licensed personal injury attorney in your state for case-specific legal advice.
+Consult a licensed personal injury attorney in your state for advice specific to your situation.

 Conclusion